richsage/RMSPushNotificationsBundle/README.md

 ## Installation

-To use this bundle in your Symfony2 project add `richsage/rms-push-notifications-bundle` to the required packages in your `composer.json` and run `php composer.phar update` to install the bundle.
-Then add `new RMS\PushNotificationsBundle\RMSPushNotificationsBundle()` to your `$bundles`-array in the `AppKernel.php` and you're ready!
+To use this bundle in your Symfony2 project add `richsage/rms-push-notifications-bundle` to the required packages in your `composer.json`:

+    //composer.json
+    "require": {
+        ...
+        ...
+        "richsage/rms-push-notifications-bundle": "dev-master",
+    }

+and run `php composer.phar update` to install the bundle.

+Then add the bundle to your `$bundles`-array in the `AppKernel.php` and you're ready!

+    // app/AppKernel.php
+    $bundles = array(
+        ...
+        ...
+        new RMS\PushNotificationsBundle\RMSPushNotificationsBundle(),
+    );

 ## Configuration